narcisseuuh/Emulator/README.md

 ## Behaviour of the Stack

-I decided stack will just be chunks of length 32 bits (integers basically), and therefore if you decide to allocate on the stack or to read at stack offsets, it will be automatically rounded to the nearest multiple of 32 for allocation, and in case of read it will just cause a segmentation fault.
+I decided stack will just be chunks of length 32 bits (integers basically), and no allocation on the stack.
+Therefore, to interact with the stack you can only use `PUSH` and `POP`.

 ## Parsing real code